Interreligious Studies and Islamic theology

 About the group

-The research group includes senior researchers and research fellows working on themes like Islam in Norway; Islamic thought; Christian-Muslim relations; Christian-Buddhist dialogue; Christianity, Islam and traditional religion in Africa; religion and secularity; religion and human rights; religion and ecology; new religious movements; and gender perspectives on religious change.
+The research group is led by includes senior researchers and research fellows working on themes like Islam in Norway; Islamic thought; Qur'anic Studies, Christian-Muslim relations; Christian-Buddhist dialogue; religion and secularity; religion and human rights; and gender perspectives on religious change.

 See Publikasjonar (publications in English and Norwegian).